Law of Vatican City: Judiciary

 Justice is exercised in the name of the Supreme Pontiff.

+In March 2020, it was announced that Pope Francis signed a new motu proprio into law on March 13, 2020, which reforms the Vatican's judicial system.
+The motu proprio, titled Law CCCLI, updates the laws governing the Vatican's judiciary system and replaced the previous judicial system which was founded in 1987.
+It provided a head for the Office of the Promoter of Justice (prosecutor's office), and sets out a standardized procedure for possible disciplinary action against certified advocates.

+Sole judge and tribunal levels

 The sole judge has to be a Vatican citizen and he can simultaneously serve as a member of the tribunal.
 The tribunal itself consists of a president and three other judges (however, cases are heard in a curia of three judges).
 A promoter of justice (Promotore di Giustizia) serves as attorney both at the tribunal and at the court of the sole judge.
 The members of the tribunal, the sole judge and the promoter of justice are all lay jurists and are appointed by the pope.
+Former members have been for example sole judge Piero Antonio Bonnet or president of the tribunal Giuseppe dalla Torre, who sat in cases concerning the Vatican leaks scandal in 2012 and 2016 respectively.

-On May 7, 2015, Pope Francis appointed as a Judge of the Ecclesiastical Court of Vatican City State, Lucio Banerjee, a cleric of the Roman Catholic Diocese of Treviso, in Treviso, Italy, and Paolo Scevola, of the Roman Catholic Diocese of Vigevano, to serve as Notary Actuary of the same court; they are officials of the General Affairs Section of the Secretariat of State of the Holy See.
+On May 7, 2015, Pope Francis appointed as a Judge of the Ecclesiastical Court of Vatican City State, Lucio Banerjee, a cleric of the Diocese of Treviso, in Treviso, Italy, and Paolo Scevola, of the Diocese of Vigevano, to serve as Notary Actuary of the same court; they are officials of the General Affairs Section of the Secretariat of State of the Holy See.
 On September 30, 2017, Pope Francis named Denis Baudot, an official of the Apostolic Signatura and a priest of the Archdiocese of Lyon in Lyon, France, Judicial Vicar of the Ecclesiastical Tribunal of Vatican City State.